noah-nuebling/mac-mouse-fix-scripts/README.md

     Note:
-        `git pull --recurse-submodules` will pull the latest commit of the host repo along with the commit of the submodule that the latest host-repo-commit points to (this doesn't have to be the latest commit of the submodule, to get that, use `git submodule update --remote`)
+        `git pull --recurse-submodules` will pull the latest commit of the host repo along with the commit of the submodule that the latest host-repo-commit points to (this doesn't have to be the latest commit of the submodule, to get that, use `git submodule update --remote [--merge]`)